MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-format-text-report-builder.md

 1. Select **Design** to switch to design view.

-2. On the **Insert** tab, select **Text Box**, and then on the design surface, choose and drag to create a text box under the table, about four inches wide and three inches tall.
+2. On the **Insert** tab, select **Text Box**, and then on the design surface, choose and drag to create a text box under the table, about 4 inches wide and 3 inches tall.

 3. Copy this text and paste it into the text box: